89 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is early feeding after surgery safe?
+What prior data suggests that early feeding after oral cavity surgery is safe?

 MK